 Aluminium can also be protected by the use of conversion coatings, sometimes known as passivation, these coatings are usually done by immersion and do not involve electrolysis.
 These coatings not only protect the aluminium from corrosion but are electrically conductive, they are frequently used on components where electrical continuity is required and also as a pretreatment for subsequent paint application.
 The most common processes are the “Alocrom” products which are chrome based, both yellow and clear versions are available, but in view of the current requirement to reduce the use of chrome salts we also offer a clear non chrome containing version, Iridite NCP.

 Where electrical conductivity is required on assemblies of anodised components it is usual to mask the conducting areas prior to anodising then alocroming the unanodised areas as a final operation.

-Ashton & Moore offer two types of Phosphating, Zinc Phosphate which gives a finer grain with a wider range of thicknesses being achievable, or Manganese Phosphate which is limited to heavier films, The Manganese phosphate coating also has different crystalline structure to zinc phosphate, this structure is laminar rather than columner, compressive and imparts greater corrosion resistance and lubricity without the need for additional coating, although these can be specified if required.
-Manganese phosphate is particularly good for components where “wearing/running in” is required, and because it is a compressive coating continues to offer lubricative properties for extended life.
+Ashton & Moore Ltd. offers two types of Phosphating, Zinc Phosphate which gives a finer grain with a wider range of thicknesses being achievable, or Manganese Phosphate which is limited to heavier films, The Manganese phosphate coating also has different crystalline structure to zinc phosphate, this structure is laminar rather than columnar, compressive, and imparts greater corrosion resistance and lubricity without the need for additional coating, although these can be specified if required.
+Manganese phosphate is particularly good for components where “wearing/running in” is required, and because it is a compressive, coating continues to offer lubricative properties for extended life.